Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 ClientFirst Wealth Management, LLC

-ClientFirst Wealth Management is a fee-only practice anchored by Edward Mahaffy, the firm’s president and senior portfolio manager.
-Mahaffy is both a chartered financial consultant (ChFC) and a certified financial planner (CFP).
+ClientFirst Wealth Management is a fee-only practice anchored by Edward Mahaffy, the firm’s president, senior portfolio manager and chief compliance officer.

 ClientFirst says it only serves the financial needs of individuals, both those with and without high net worths.
 The minimum account size is $500,000.